 Early diagnosis and prevention is the key

-to avoid tooth loss that results from gum disease Once the bone has been lost, treatment options become very limited.
+Once the bone has been lost, treatment options become very limited.
 Bone grafts can be used but carry a high risk and require extra surgery and healing times, along with costs.
-Often with early detection, simple changes to your home cleaning regime or changing the frequency of your professional cleaning with a hygienist can be all that’s required to prevent the disease progressing.
+Often with early detection, simple changes to your home cleaning regime or changing the frequency of your professional cleaning with a hygienist can be all that's required to prevent the disease from progressing.

 Gum disease increases insulin resistance — making it difficult to control your diabetes